Accommodation on Ao Kao Beach comprises boutique resorts, bungalow operations, guesthouses and a small hotel spread out right along its 3km length.

 Sea-side

-At the far eastern end of the beach, terrific little fan beach huts with bathrooms (cold water) attached and a 4 a/c choices on the sand.
+At the far eastern end of the beach, very basic little fan beach huts with bathrooms (cold water) attached and a 4 a/c choices on the sand.
 Clean and well-maintained, friendly.
 Restaurant by the sea, deckchairs with the bungalows.
 A deservedly popular backpacker choice that also has WiFi, bicycle, motorbike hire and ever flowering lovely orchids.

 Rayang Nature